erikedin/Nona.jl/ISSUES.md

 - Usage documentation
 - Replace `isindictionary` with just `in`
 - Replace one NiancatGame constructor with a call to the other
+- Hamming words are 9 characters or less